antsec/windows-installer/intunewin installation/README.md

-# Deploy AntSec certificate files using Intune (.intunewin)
+# Step 1: Deploy AntSec certificate files using Intune (.intunewin)

 This guide documents how to deploy `certificate.key` and `certificate.crt` to the following path on Windows devices using Microsoft Intune: